All Saints' Church, Nether Cerne, Dorset

 All Saints' has a stone tower topped with pinnacles and vigorously carved angel-gargoyles.
 Inside is an unusual melon-shaped twelfth-century font bowl, probably from an earlier church here.

-Approached from Dorchester road to Cerne Manor, with a parking space above the house on a track.
+Best parking is on the verge of the tarmac lane in the village It is then a 120m walk down a track as signposted.
 Entrance is then trough a gate, down a sloping grass churchyard to 3 crumbling steps leading to the north porch.